What is transition from pediatric to adult care?

 Life can get very busy and may be different from day to day.
 How will I juggle everything?
 Having some guidance and assistance managing my time and all the things I must do would help make things less stressful.
 Start by talking to a member of your care team.

 Work, career planning and job seeking can be hard for everyone.
 Many supports are available to help you achieve your employment goals.
 Gillette's Transition Social Worker can talk with you and provide direction is finding resources that support your employment goals.
 Another resources is the Division of Vocational Rehabilitation.

 At some point, you may need to have your own insurance.
 You can discuss this with your parent(s)/guardian to determine the best course of action when the time comes.
 Gillette social workers are available to help you learn how your disability impacts your options for insurance coverage.

-Waivers are programs that you may qualify for through your county if you are deemed "disabled."
+Waivers are programs that you may qualify for through your county.
 Waivers can pay for equipment or services that support daily living.
 Talk to Gillette social work to learn more about waivers and if you qualify.